Self Guided Hikes

 Torres del Paine

 Free Camping site with limited facilities.
-There are toilets, but no showers available, and a small warming hut.
+There are toilets and a small warming hut, but no showers available.

 Puerto Natales

-Before or after the W-Trek, Remota is an up scale option located on the proximity of Puerto Natales.
-One additional night is $350 per room (Bed and Breakfast).
-All Remota's rooms invite guests to rest body and soul.
-The relaxing aroma of the lenga wood together with the light radiating from the heat reflecting windows and the magnificent views to the fjord of Last Hope are the perfect setting for perfect comfort.
-Remota offers 72 wonderfully appointed, spacious rooms.
-All en-suite that measure 34m2 / 360 ft2 .
+Before or after the W-Trek, Remota is an upscale option located near Puerto Natales.
+All of Remota's rooms invite guests to rest body and soul.
+The relaxing aroma of the lenga wood together with the light radiating from the heat-reflecting windows and the magnificent views of the fjord of Last Hope create perfect setting for comfort.
+Remota offers 72 wonderfully appointed, spacious rooms, all en suite, which measure 360 square feet / 34 square meters.

 Practical info